VictoriousOne/ReadMe/SampleReadMe.md

 * [Questions](#questions)

 ## Installation
- Clone repo, Insrtall Node, NPM and Requirer package
+Clone repo, Install Node, NPM, and Inquirer package

 ## Usage
 node index.js

 ## Contributions
-Conributions Welcome
+Contibutions are always welcomed

 ## License
-The product is licensed under GNU
+The product is licensed under MIT

 ## Tests
 You may validate all data prompts